Hash-sun/V-NRI/README.md

 * ```--encoder``` - Type of path encoder model (mlp , cnn or mlpatten).
 * ```--decoder``` - Type of decoder model (mlp, rnn, or sim).
 * ```--number-exp``` - number of experiments.
+If not explicitly declared, the default values are used

 If you want to modify epoch and encoder, you can do so by:
 ```